le0zh0u/ToMemo-doc/docs/en/guide/README.md

 ToMemo's core point: `digital content management`.

-This product is, as its name suggests, a memo (sticky note) application.
+This product is, as its name suggests, a memo application.
+Functionally, it is divided into three parts.
+- The first part, which efficiently organizes high-frequency and long-lasting content for later use in work life, is functionally classified as **Memos**.
+- The second part is to receive unknown categories of content and organize them afterwards, and also to clear the low-lived content, which is functionally classified as **Short-term memory**.
+- The third part is for efficiency
+    - needs to send the above two types of content efficiently to those who need it, providing an **extended keyboard**.
+    - Efficient entry of uncategorized content on the phone, providing linkage with the Shortcut app to enable copying followed by double-clicking on the auxiliary touch to quickly add records.

+The ultimate expectation is to improve the efficiency of our work life through the management of content input and output.

+### Background

 In the process of using a cell phone, sometimes you suddenly need to keyboard some content, such as `email address`, `delivery address`, `ID card`, `daily template`, `notify others text`.
 Although the frequency of occurrence is not high every day, every time we encounter it, we either interrupt the text greatly, switch input methods and punctuation; or we can't think of it and need to find the original to continue the operation.
 This interrupts our sustained concentration while also silently killing time again and again.

 Sometimes, I think and try to figure out what to do with the content.